 These last three weeks of sheltering in place have been a whirlwind of emotions for me.
 It’s difficult to get work done and at the same time play with my children, help my 10-year-old work on the homework packet her teachers sent home or go online to do math games or practice typing.
 My husband and I are taking turns spending time with the kids and working.
 It’s an impossible juggle.
 I’m overwhelmed.

 But the largest, most present emotion for me is grief.
 Grief that my children aren’t playing with friends, learning from each other and expanding their worlds.
 Grief that I can’t be near my parents, who live in rural northern California.
 Grief — and anger — that so many of my daughter’s classmates are struggling much more than we are, as their parents lose their jobs or have hours reduced.
 Grief that we are all, kind of, alone.

 And yet we’re not.
 There are some small and wonderful slivers of hope.
 We have that online preschool circle time.
 My older daughter has a regular online video chat with her friends.
 She’s been writing letters to her friends and her cousins and her grandma.
 My kids are getting along better.
-With no other children around, my 10-year-old plays more with her 2-year-old sister now, almost allies in this strange new world.
+With no other children around, my 10-year-old plays more with the 2-year-old now, almost allies in this strange new world.

 They both keep growing.
 I found the 2-year-old arranging blocks in a careful line, something I know from reporting is a pre-math skill.
 My 10-year-old has a new-found scientific calling.
 The other day she decided to take apart a kitchen timer, to see if she could put it back together again.
 She’s writing a play and reading all kinds of books — this week it was “Island of the Blue Dolphins,” “Sherlock Holmes,” “Astrophysics for Young People in a Hurry,” and a novel in Spanish called “J.J.
 Sanchez y el Último Sábado Fantástico.”
 We tried family yoga for the first time.
 We’re taking it one day at a time.